 Not only was Rev. David’s appearance at our workshops a huge surprise to hundreds of attendees, but Rev. David also came out publicly as a gay man for the first time in his life.
 During Sunday morning services, he was introduced and honored with a standing ovation from 1,300 conference attendees.
 After the conference, Rev. David commented that he had never been around so many LGBTQ Christians (remember, he’d been closeted); he didn’t even know such organizations existed!

 David’s life has changed.
-He is now open about his sexuality and he has found new purpose in his days.
+He is now open about his sexuality and he has found a new purpose in his days.
 He continues to serve in his church, help with the rescue of LGBTQ refugee immigrants, and drive senior citizens and carless college students to their chores.
 He sings in the church choir and meets with the other retired ministers, who now know he is gay.
 He reflects on his life and proudly says, “The two most effective forces in my life have been my faith and my sexuality.”

 What a gift David’s letter, written almost six decades ago, is in the effort to help repair the overwhelming damage done to the LGBTQ community.
 The letter exchange has given us important pieces of hard evidence we needed to challenge decades of Bible mistranslations, starting with the RSV, that have incorrectly used the words homosexual, homosexuals, and homosexuality

 So, what’s next?

 Ed and I have been working diligently over the last year researching and writing “Forging a Sacred Weapon: How the Bible Became Anti-Gay.”
-(Book due out winter 2021) The book investigates two simple questions: Why was the word “homosexuals” placed in the Bible, and as we knew better about human sexuality, did we do better with subsequent Bible translations?
+(Book due out summer 2021) The book investigates two simple questions: Why was the word “homosexuals” placed in the Bible, and as we knew better about human sexuality, did we do better with subsequent Bible translations?
 The answers are complex and multi-layered.
 The information is compelling, encouraging, and most of all, freeing!

 The book is being written in a style similar to the way I teach my workshops— several topical and foundational timelines unfold so that we get a clear picture of how we got from “there” to “here.”